How are Purchase Loans Made?

 10. Underwriter’s Review – Based on the information put together by both the loan executive and the processor, the underwriter makes the final decision on whether a loan is approved.
 Lenders are looking for borrowers who will make their payments on time and for a property that will cover the cost of the investment, if a buyer defaults.

 11. Mortgage Insurance – Many lenders require private mortgage insurance when borrowers put down less than 20 percent on a loan.
-The interest rate of the entire loan is the same, plus there is an additional charge for the mortgage insurance.
+FHA and some conventional programs allow as little as 3.5% to 5% down payment.
+The interest rate of the entire loan is the same, but there is an additional charge for the mortgage insurance.
 Even if a loan meets the standards of a lender, a mortgage insurance company could choose to deny coverage.
 Another option instead of mortgage insurance, is a second mortgage equity line, usually at an interest rate that’s about 2-3% higher than the first mortgage, but there is no mortgage insurance charge.
+These are more difficult to obtain these days.

-13. Insurance – Lenders require fire and hazard insurance on the replacement value of the structure.
+13. Insurance and Other Conditions to Close – Lenders require fire and hazard insurance on the replacement value of the structure.
 Flood insurance will also be required if the property is located in a flood zone.
-In California, some lenders require earthquake insurance on condominiums.
-The first year’s premium is required to be paid in full at closing.
+The first year’s premium is required to be paid in full at closing, and then monthly payments are escrowed with the principal and interest to be paid by the lender the following year.
+Lenders will also run another credit check (to make sure you have not incurred any other new debt) and verify employment (to make sure you still have a job!).

 14. Signing and Funding of the Loan, and Close of Escrow – Closings in Florida are usually handled by a title company that acts as the intermediary.
 Final loan and escrow documents are signed by you (the buyer) and the seller.
-You bring the balance of your down payment and closing costs in certified funds to the closing.
-The lender sends a wire or check for the amount of the loan to the title company, and gives instructions to the title company to disburse the funds to the seller after all documents are confirmed to be in order.
+The balance of your down payment and closing costs are wired to the title company / closing agent.
+The lender sends a wire for the amount of the loan to the title company, and gives instructions to the title company to disburse the funds to the seller after all documents are confirmed to be in order.
 Title insurance companies use gap insurance at the closing, so that all funds can be disbursed at closing.
 Documents transferring title are then sent to the County Recording office for recording.

-15. Move In! – Now you get to move into and enjoy your new home and make many happy memories.
+Now you get to move into and enjoy your new home and make many happy memories!